-HSF power supplies may be connected in series to obtain higher output voltages, however the maximum current must be limited to 35A, the maximum allowable through the internal ciruits of the rack adapter.
+HSF power supplies may be connected in series to obtain higher output voltages.
 Series configurations can only be accomplished by external wiring of the I/O mating connector.
 Blocking diodes are incorporated in the HSF power supplies.
 V+ of one supply must be connected to V- of the next supply at the DC OUTPUT terminal block.